zlib-ng/zlib-ng/test/benchmarks/README.md

 ### Benchmark benchmark_zlib
 These are microbenchmarks intended to test lower level subfunctions of the library.

-Benchmarks include impelementations of:
+Benchmarks include implementations of:
     - Adler32
     - CRC
     - 256 byte comparisons
     - SIMD accelerated "slide hash" routine

-By default these benchmarks report things on the nanosecond scale and are small enough to measure very minute diferences.
+By default these benchmarks report things on the nanosecond scale and are small enough to measure very minute differences.

 ### Benchmark benchmark_zlib_apps
 These benchmarks measure applications of zlib as a whole.
 Currently the only examples